 If you have a passion for helping others and making a positive impact in your community, a career as a social services director may be the perfect fit for you.
-As a social services director, you have the opportunity to lead and manage programs and services that address a variety of social issues such as homelessness, poverty, addiction, mental health, and domestic violence.
-Now, before we get into all the responsibilities of the job, we will first cover some basic questions, such as what is a social services director? and what does this role do?
+As a social services director, you have the opportunity to lead and manage programs and services that address a variety of social issues, such as homelessness, poverty, addiction, mental health, and domestic violence.
+Now, before we get into all the responsibilities of the job, we will first cover some basic questions, such as what is a social services director?
+And what does this role do?
 Keep reading to learn everything about the role of a social services director.

 What Is a Social Services Director?